Semantic-Layer/svf-42-agi-solver/README.md

 # AGI Solver

-AGI Solver is a backend system written in TypeScript designed to reliably fulfill onchain interaction requests (Agent Generated Intents) for AI agents.
-It serves as a critical bridge between AI agents and blockchain interactions, ensuring reliable execution of complex onchain operations.
+AGI Solver is a backend system written in TypeScript designed to reliably fulfill on-chain interaction requests (Agent Generated Intents) for AI agents.
+It serves as a critical bridge between AI agents and blockchain interactions, ensuring reliable execution of complex on-chain operations.

 ## Setup